hksdfhksdfhskh/cryptoco/README.md

 ### Bootstrap

 Bootstrap makes it easy to build a responsive website.
 Its syntax is relatively intuitive to use.
 It also has a lot of additional components, such as: card, navbar, etc. It has a modern and clean look and feel.
 A well-written documentations do help, too.

+### Newline-ender

+Every files should end in an empty newline.
+This is to avoid unnecessarily changing history of a code that happen to be at the tail of the file.